jc-valdez/The-Battle-of-Neighborhoods/README.md

   - Download and Explore Dataset
   - Transform Data Into Pandas Dataframe
   - Use Geopy Library in Order to get The Latitude and Longitude Values of New York City
-  - Create Map of New York With Neighborhoods Superimposed on Top
+  - Create Map of New York With Neighborhoods Superimposed on Top *(See image of map below)*
   - Segmenting and Clustering Only the Neighborhoods in Manhattan
   - Retrieving the Geopgrpahical Coordinates of Manhattan
-  - Visualization of Manhattan and the Neighborhoods
+  - Visualization of Manhattan and the Neighborhoods *(See image of map below)*

 * Utilizing Foursquare API to Explore the Neighborhoods
   - Explore the First Neighborhood in the Dataframe